Ed-Fi-Alliance-OSS/Software-Development/docs/docs/cross-functional-projects/ed-fi-software-package-distribution/README.md

 Update TeamCity to publish installers to Azure Blob Storage on demand, and npm packages (on demand/automatic yet to be determined).

-For more information on license acceptance, see [Closed Source License Acceptance](../open-source-code-management/closed-source-license-acceptance.md).

 **_Recommendations:_**

 - **_Azure Blob Storage for exe / zip files_**